KHU-Interactive-Technology/khu-interactivetechnology-webpage/content/_index.md

         filename: landing.jpg
       text: |

-        The **Interactive Technology & Methodology Laboratory** is an interdisciplinary research group in the Department of Software Convergence at Kyung Hee University.
+        The **Interactive TEchnology & Methodology Laboratory** is an interdisciplinary research group in the Department of Software Convergence at Kyung Hee University.

         Our research focuses on **designing novel input and output interfaces fostering seamless interactions** between humans and computers.